MapsterMapper/Mapster/README.md

 ####Mapping Enums Included
 Fpr maps enums to numerics automatically, but it also maps strings to and from enums automatically in a fast manner.
 The default Enum.ToString() in .Net is quite slow.
 The implementation in Fpr is double the speed.
 Likewise, a fast conversion from strings to enums is also included.
-If the string is empty, by default the mapper will err, if the string is null, the enum will initialize to 0 which typically represents the default enum value.
+If the string is null or empty, the enum will initialize to the first enum value.

 In addition, fast Enum mapper extension methods are included for convenience.